OCR-D/spec/glossary.md

 ### Dewarping

-Manipulating an image in such a way that it is rectangular, all text lines are parallel to bottom/top edge of page and creases/folds/curving of page into spine of book has been corrected.
+Manipulating an image in such a way that all text lines are parallel to bottom/top edge of page and creases/folds/curving of page into spine of book has been corrected.